bestmomo/laravel5-3-example/README.md

 * Multi users medias gestion
 * Localization
 * Application tests
-* Use of new notifications to send emails
+* Use of new notifications to send emails and notify redactors for new comments

 ### Assets ###